rdbcache/rdbcache.github.io/features.md

       "trace_id" : "ee4439a4e71b4933bbbf9da7895a517a"
     }

-It gets the data from table tb2 and set expiration of the hash key in redis to 10 seconds.

-### +X: expiration with positive sign
+### +X: set the expiration with a positive sign

-It schedules an event in X seconds and remove any previously event with the same key.
-It delays previous set event, if use it before the event happens.
+This parameter option schedules an event to start in X seconds and removes any previously set events with the same key.
+If a new event is scheduled before the previous event, it delays a previous event.

 Example:

+It gets the data and forces to set the expiration to 30 seconds.

     curl http://localhost:8181/v1/get/my-expiration-test-key/tb2/+30?id=id21
     {